 PB: What is your favorite part about your job?

 SH: In equal measure, I love field work (being outside, watching nature, taking data) and I love analysing data (doing statistics, finding creative ways to present the results).

 PB: What obstacles have you overcome to get where you are?

 SH: I feel lucky in so many ways.
 My family had the financial means to help me go to school without me having to worry about working at the same time or to go into debt.
-Even so, my greatest barriers were self-confidence, and despite funds – a lack of encouragement or support to help me navigate important steps along the way.
+Even so, my greatest barriers were self-confidence, and despite funds – a lack of support to help me navigate important steps along the way.
 I often felt very alone and I think my response was to put on a front that I didn’t need any help – which just led to more loneliness.
-I was also sexually harassed by a few key mentors, which really contributed to my lack of self-confidence and loneliness, and resulted in me questioning whether I deserved my own accomplishments.
+I was also sexually harassed by a few key mentors (before graduate school), which really contributed to my lack of self-confidence and loneliness, and resulted in me questioning whether I deserved my own accomplishments.
 Finally, as a queer woman who also wanted to do the kind of science that took me to remote places in field camps with only a handful of people, I was and am always uneased when navigating whether or not I am in a safe environment to be out as a queer woman.
 It was when I learned to ask for help and began talking about some of these things, that I found a supportive community, and I was able to stick with my passion and become who I wanted to be.

 PB: What advice do you have for aspiring biologists?